ashwinprabou/StickyNote/README.md

 So far I have only implemented basic features such as adding/completing tasks and a points counter, along with basic random customization.
 In the future, I plan to add more to the rewards system with things such as stickers, or fridge magnets!

-This project utilizes HTML, CSS, JavaScript, DOM (Document Object Model) and jQuery.
+This project utilizes HTML, CSS, JavaScript, DOM (Document Object Model).